Degree Description and Learner Objectives

 The M.S. program trains students in the planning and data analysis of biomedical and public health studies, and is designed to take two years to complete.
 The degree requirements and electives include biostatistics courses, statistics courses, and health-related courses.
 Program graduates successfully compete for positions in research institutions, pharmaceutical companies, government agencies, and universities.

 Upon completion of the M.S. in Biostatistics, the student should be prepared to function as a statistician or statistical consultant.
 Therefore the student must have an extensive understanding of statistical theory and practice and should be proficient in the application of statistical methods to one or more areas in the health sciences.
 At the completion of the M.S. degree in Biostatistics the graduate should be able to:

-- Function as a collaborator on a research team.
+- Effectively collaborate on a research team

-- Prepare reports and publications resulting from health science studies.
+- Prepare reports and publications resulting from health science studies

 A bachelor’s degree in mathematical, biological, or physical sciences is recommended.